-Monday, February 9th, 2015
+Monday, July 13th, 2015

-Thomas J. Whitley is a PhD Candidate in Religions of Western Antiquity at Florida State University where he studies sexual slander and identity formation in early Christianity.
+Thomas Whitley is a PhD Candidate in Religions of Western Antiquity at Florida State University where he studies sexual slander and identity formation in early Christianity.
 You can follow him on Twitter.

 *Image courtesy HUP.